 See the previous item.
 In this case the person issuing the ban probably also is looking to draw attention to their mastery of polysyllabic phraseology with Greek etymology.
 A good way to test if there is substance behind such patent braggadocio is to ask them if they are able to state the antonym of misogyny…

 This phrase is used to describe the bigoted mindset of the speaker’s detractors.
-An associated phenomenon which helps you identify this state of mind is the more arguments the dissenters are able to adduce to defend their entrenched position, the more serious is the infection considered to be.
+An associated phenomenon which helps you identify this state of mind is that the more arguments the dissenters are able to adduce to defend their entrenched position, the more serious is the infection considered to be.

 The burden of financing burgeoning public spending should fall on people earning more than me, or with more accumulated wealth than me, or both.

-I view human rights as dispensable in advancing the cause of social justice defined as a state of the world where some groups are accorded greater privilege than others in accord with their professed experience of injustice.
+I view established human rights as dispensable in advancing the cause of social justice defined as a state of the world where some groups are accorded greater privilege than others in accord with their professed experience of injustice.
 In this regard, the further back in time the injustice occurred, the more seriously it needs to be taken.

 The speaker is about to confide some good news about recent UK economic performance, but wants to ensure that in so doing he is not seen as a rabid, uneducated, jingoistic, swivel-eyed loon.